-With Christmas fast approaching, how you are going to pay for it all could be worrying you.
+With Christmas fast approaching, how you will pay for it all could be worrying you.
 One solution could be to look for a loan, credit card or repayment plan to meet all the costs.

-“Subject to credit rating” Is a common phase you hear or see as small print for adverts for loans, store or credit cards.
+“Subject to credit rating” Is a common phrase you hear or see as a small print for adverts for loans, store or credit cards.
 How this relates to you in real life is not always clear, until you need to apply for a loan.
-Your credit rating can affect the amount of interest your will be charged on a loan, credit card or pay in instalments plan.
-Many people with poor credit are turned down by the banks or main stream lenders, and therefore use other lenders that charge them a high amount of interest.
+Your credit rating can affect the amount of interest you will be charged on a loan, credit card or pay in an instalment plan.
+The banks or mainstream lenders turn down many people with poor credit and therefore use other lenders that charge them a high amount of interest.
 There are lots of worries about credit ratings, here are the most common, and how you can access a Christmas loan with a bad credit score.

 Worry: I don’t know my credit rating and how to get it.

 You can access your Credit rating for free from a variety of providers.
 Many of these websites also offer tips and ideas to improve your credit rating.
 You can also check if there are any mistakes.
 Under the Data Protection Act 2018, you can dispute inaccurate information and get errors corrected within 28 days.
 By correcting the mistakes and disputing inaccurate information it can improve your rating and therefore reduce how much you would be charged in interest.
 Credit Karma is a good site, offering free Credit Reports, find out more here.